merlinfuchs/kite/README.md

 ### JavaScript

-To write plugins in JS you need to first install the [kitejs-compiler](js-sdk/crates/kitejs-compiler) crate.
+To write plugins in JS you need to first install the custom compiler by following the instructions in the [js-sdk](js-sdk).

 #### 1. Create a new plugin